zazum/vscode-docs/docs/python/debugging.md

 ## Troubleshooting

 There are many reasons why the debugger may not work.
-Oftentimes the debug console reveals specific causes, but two specific reasons are as follows:
+Sometimes the debug console reveals specific causes, but two specific reasons are as follows:

 - The path to the python executable is incorrect: check the path of your selected interpreter by running the **Python: Select Interpreter** command and looking at the current value: